Darkroman/PK-Battle-Simulator/README.md

 # PK-Battle-Simulator

-## UPDATES
-### 2/23/2025
-- Fixed damage calculation bug
-- Metronome and Mirror Move should now work correctly.

-### 2/19/2025:
-- Fixed damage calculation bug when light screen or reflect are up.
-- "Set EV" menu now displays correctly max EV per stat as 252 instead of 255
-- When showing stats in edit stats menu, speed stat now outputs.
-- Counter correctly does 2x damage taken (originally had it like that but I changed stuff around and just forgot to readd in multiplying the variable by 2)
-- Disable should now correctly fail when used on Struggle
-- When choosing to fight with no moves left, will now automatically choose Struggle

-### 2/18/2025:
-- Added easy A.I (just picks random move and switches to next Pokemon in line when it faints).
-- Note the default player settings is human.
-Make sure to set one of em to A.I if you wanna play against the computer, or both to A.I for funsies.
-- Some bug fixes with Bound damage, Reflect actually checking if it's already up rather than Light Screen, and some text dialog fixes.

 ## BUILD NOTES
 My IDE of choice is Visual Studio, utilizing C++20 standard.
 Uploaded is a simple CMake build, as well as a binary release if you just want to download and play.
 Only tested on Windows.